Marc-AC-93/testing-challenge/Resolution/Resolution.md

 The entire exercise is in the Resolution folder.
 Let me explain the project structure:

+For more details about technical information, how to setup the project and launch the test cases, please read the [README.MD](README.md) file.

 Next, I'll explain the resolution of the two exercises:

 ### Exercise1-API: